 Recipe variations

-To make your homemade crepes more interesting, you can add sugar, orange flower water, vanilla extract, or even orange or lemon zest.
+To make homemade crepes more interesting, you can add sugar, orange flower water, vanilla extract, or even orange or lemon zest.

-The possibilities really do seem limitless, so have fun experimenting and see what happens - maybe try adding some almond extract too?
+The possibilities really do seem limitless, so have fun experimenting and see what happens - maybe try adding some almond extract, too?
+And what might happen if you try crepe filling?

-French crepes fillings
+Traditional French crepe fillings

 But if you decide to run a crepe party, offer different delicious crepe fillings to please everyone.

-- ham and cheese,
+- ham and cheese

-- bacon and eggs,
+- bacon and eggs

-- crème fraîche and grated Emmenthal,
+- crème fraîche and grated Emmenthal

-- small grilled mushrooms,
+- small grilled mushrooms

-- sauteed vegetables, and
+- sauteed vegetables

-- diced tomatoes.
+- diced tomatoes

-- whipped cream and fresh fruit,
+- sugar-free whipped cream and fresh fruit

-- Nutella and banana,
+- Nutella and banana

-- chocolate and strawberries,
+- chocolate and strawberries

-- lemon curd and whipped cream,
+- lemon curd with whipped cream

-- ice cream,
+- ice cream

-- homemade condensed milk,
+- homemade condensed milk

-- caramel sauce, and
+- caramel sauce

-- toasted nuts.
+- toasted or candied nuts

 It is recommended not to mix more than three ingredients while creating your original topping.